Course Selections &

 Vianney's curriculum is organized into four academies.
-This structure helps ensure integrated learning and promotes communication among teachers from different disciplines to the advantage of students.
+This structure helps facilitate interdisciplinary learning and promotes communication among teachers from different disciplines to the advantage of students.

 The main goal of the Faith Formation Department is to proclaim to students the Gospel message of Jesus Christ.
 We endeavor to guide students to the wisdom and the insights that come from applying God's word to everyday human experiences.
 We provide age-appropriate retreat and prayer experiences that develop faith while integrating the Characteristics of Marianist Education.

 Courses include topics such as Hebrew scriptures, Gospel values, sacraments and Marianist studies.

 The goals of the social studies department include:

 Social studies classes include American and world history, government and economics, among others.
 Honors, ACC and AP courses are available.

 The ability to communicate, and an understanding of the context in which we communicate, is essential to a successful and satisfying adulthood.
 The language arts department seeks to enable students to read and write thoughtfully and with critical insight.